GioF71/audirvana-docker/README.md

 ## Supported Platforms

-The Audirvana application can run on amd64 and on arm64 platforms.
+The Audirvana applications can run on amd64 and on arm64 platforms.

 ## Build